vvuwei/docs/docs/developers/faqs.md

 that "enough" is not a fixed amount; it's determined by who stakes more or receives more delegations.

+### Block production

+**Q:** Is block producer selection deterministic or random?
+Any references to the exact code where this is happening is also helpful.

+**A:** Block producer selection is deterministic given our use of CometBFT (fka Tendermint) for Consensus.

+---

+**Q:** Is there information available about the issuance rate for block rewards?

+**A:** There is no information on the issuance rate for block rewards yet.

 ## Developers

 **Q:** Can I use cosmjs for Celestia integration into TypeScript or JavaScript?